 Holborn, Middlesex, London

-The Liberty of Saffron Hill, Hatton Garden, Ely Rents and Ely Place had a workhouse from 1730.
+In 1730, the other part of the Middlesex portion — the Liberty of Saffron Hill, Hatton Garden, Ely Rents & Ely Place — opened a workhouse on Little Saffron Hill.
 It was the subject of a report in the early workhouse directory, An Account of Several Workhouses...:

 Another Workhouse is set up in St. Andrew's Parish, on Saffron-hill, it was opened October 14, 1730, and has now 46 Men, Women, and Children in it, belonging to the Liberty of Hatton-Garden, Saffron-Hill, and Ely-Rents, in Middlesex.